 1. Suez Canal Authority Building

 It was called the Dome Building because it was built with three green domes.
 When you enter the building, you will see the interior decoration of the ceilings and the chandeliers that decorate the building from the inside.
-During World War l, Britain bought the building to be the headquarters of the British army in the Middle East and that was until 1956.
+During World War l, Britain bought the building to be the headquarters of the British army in the Middle East until 1956.

 2. Port Said Lighthouse